AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

   - Key Management
   - Certificate Management: like SSL/TLS (Secure Sockets Layer)

+**Exam Tip:** Keeping encryption keys in an HSM boundary is required for Federal Information Processing Standard (FIPS) 140-2, so companies that need to maintain compliance with FIPS 140-2 can do so by using the Premium tier of Key Vault.

+**Exam Tip** A key stored in Azure Key Vault would typically be accessed programmatically by an application.
+To protect the key, the application developers can retrieve the key each time it’s needed instead of retrieving it once and storing it in memory.
+This ensures that the key remains secure.

 ### Azure Certificates

 - Transport Layer Security (TLS) is the basis for encryption of website data in transit.
 TLS uses certificates to encrypt and decrypt data.
 However, these certificates have a lifecycle that requires administrator management.
 A common security problem with websites is having expired TLS certificates that open security vulnerabilities.